Easy Watermelon Popsicle Recipe (GF, Dairy Free, Top 8 Free)

 If you’d like to take a deeper dive on watermelons and their seeds, The Kitchin has a fun (and short) article that’s worth a read.

 Some people feel that due to how seedless watermelon are created, they’d rather stick with a traditional seeded watermelon.
-Interestingly, seedless watermelons are sold at a higher volume than their traditional counterpart… Around here, we purchase both types.
+Interestingly, seedless watermelons are sold at a higher volume than their traditional counterpart… Around here, I purchase both types.

 Different Watermelon Varieties